Atenolol Side Effects – What You Need to Know

 Heavy exercise or exertion:

-People undergoing treatment with atenolol should take care to keep away from hard work as it may result in extreme weariness, light-headedness or camping of the muscles.
+People undergoing treatment with atenolol should take care to keep away from hard work as it may result in extreme weariness, feeling light-headed, or camping of the muscles.
 Atenolol may also make the blood pressure reaction to isometric exercise worse.

 The more we educate ourselves on the medication we are taking we can lower the risks and increase the benefits of the medication we are taking.